dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

    :local:
    :depth: 1

-Dockstore will occasionally aggregate the workflow metrics you submit and display them in the :ref:`Dockstore UI<How to view metrics>`.
+Dockstore aggregates the workflow metrics you submit and displays them in the :ref:`Dockstore UI<How to view metrics>`.

 Record workflow execution metrics on your platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to collect metrics for executions of public Dockstore workflows that occur on your platform.
 The mandatory metrics that Dockstore requires are the date of execution and the execution status.
-If they are available, you may also collect additional metrics such as how long it took the workflow to run, CPU requirements, memory requirements, etc.
+If they are available, you are encouraged to collect additional metrics such as how long it took the workflow to run, CPU requirements, memory requirements, etc.

 Format the workflow metrics for Dockstore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The metrics that you collect may not be in the format that the Dockstore API expects.
 You have to format them so they follow Dockstore's schema, which you can view in the :ref:`Submit Workflow Metrics to Dockstore<Submit executions>` section.

-For example, execution dates are expected to be in ISO 8601 UTC date format and there are a defined set of execution statuses that can be submitted.
+For example, execution dates are expected to be in ISO 8601 UTC date format, and there are a defined set of execution statuses that can be submitted.

 .. note::
-   If you are unable to format the workflow metrics to match Dockstore's schema or you would like to try submitting metrics without continuing with the following steps, contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or open a helpdesk ticket on `Discourse <https://discuss.dockstore.org/>`_ and we can help get your metrics into Dockstore.
+   If you are unable to format the workflow metrics to match Dockstore's schema or you would like to try submitting metrics without continuing with the following steps, contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or open a :ref:`helpdesk ticket<faq-contact-admins>` on `Discourse <https://discuss.dockstore.org/>`_ and we can help get your metrics into Dockstore.

    This may involve you providing us with a file of metrics, such as a CSV file, and Dockstore will process the file and ingest the metrics into our system.